javascript-tutorial/en.javascript.info/5-network/06-fetch-api/article.md

 - We can't send megabytes: the body limit for `keepalive` requests is 64KB.
     - If we need to gather a lot of statistics about the visit, we should send it out regularly in packets, so that there won't be a lot left for the last `onunload` request.
-    - This limit applies to all `keepalive` requests.
+    - This limit applies to all `keepalive` requests together.
 In other words, we can perform multiple `keepalive` requests in parallel, but the sum of their body lengths should not exceed 64KB.
 - We can't handle the server response if the document is unloaded.
 So in our example `fetch` will succeed due to `keepalive`, but subsequent functions won't work.
     - In most cases, such as sending out statistics, it's not a problem, as the server just accepts the data and usually sends an empty response to such requests.